 Bajra Flour Cake

-- 250 gm organic dates, pitted and quartered (about 12 Medjool dates)
+- 250 g organic dates (about 12 Medjool dates), pitted and quartered

 - 1½ tsp vanilla extract

-- 1¼ cups rolled organic oats, ground into flour (use grinder)
+- 1¼ cups rolled organic oats, ground to a flour (use grinder)

 - 2 tbsp poppy seeds